Applied Mathematics

 M.Phil.
 The minimum requirements for this degree are that a student shall have completed all requirements for the Applied Mathematics Ph.D. program as described above except the required teaching, the prospectus, and the dissertation.
 Students will not generally have satisfied the requirements for the M.Phil. until after two years of study, except where graduate work done before admission to Yale has reduced the student’s graduate course work at Yale.
 In no case will the degree be awarded after less than one year of residence in the Yale Graduate School of Arts and Sciences.
 See also Degree Requirements under Policies and Regulations.

 M.S.
-Students who withdraw from the Ph.D. program may be eligible to receive the M.S. degree if they have met the requirements and have not already received the M.Phil. degree.
+Only students who withdraw from the Ph.D. program may be eligible to receive the M.S. degree if they have met the requirements and have not already received the M.Phil. degree.
 For the M.S., students must successfully complete seven graduate-level term courses, maintain a High Pass average, and meet the Graduate School’s Honors requirement.

 More information is available on the program’s website, http://applied.math.yale.edu.